NDTX Round-up September 5, 2019

 SENTENCING - Jose Guadalupe Silva

 On August 23, Jose Guadalupe Silva, 31, was sentenced to 17 years and 6 months in federal custody after pleading guilty to conspiracy to possess with intent to distribute 500 grams or more of cocaine.
 Silva admitted to working with others to distribute cocaine.
 The court authorized wiretapping and found that Silva and his co-conspirators used coded language to discuss the sale and dispersion of cocaine.
-The case was investigated by the Drug Enforcement Agency and prosecuted by AUSA George Leal.
+The case was investigated by the Drug Enforcement Administration and prosecuted by AUSA George Leal.

 GUILTY PLEA - Ronnie Rusk

 On August 23, Ronnie Rusk, 44, pled guilty to using a communication facility to facilitate a drug felony.
 Rusk admitted to using a cell phone to discuss the distribution of a half-kilogram of cocaine.
-He coordinated with his co-defendant and a Drug Enforcement Agency cooperating defendant to deliver the cocaine to the cooperating defendant.
+He coordinated with his co-defendant and a Drug Enforcement Administration cooperating defendant to deliver the cocaine to the cooperating defendant.
 Rusk faces a maximum sentence of up to four years.
-This case was investigated by the Drug Enforcement Agency and prosecuted by AUSA Suzanna Etessam.
+This case was investigated by the Drug Enforcement Administration and prosecuted by AUSA Suzanna Etessam.